MaymyatM/MaymyatM/README.md

-## PMP & PSM I certified project manager | 6+ years in coordinating and managing IT Projects and with other customer service experience
+## PMP & PSM I certified project manager | 6+ years in coordinating and managing IT Projects and 2 years of customer service experience

 - 👋 Hi, this is May.